Quick Answer

 Last Updated: November 9, 2025 | By Jordan Feil, DSCE-Certified Digital Signage Expert

-- Complex financial advice
+Get complex financial advice

 Why Banks Are Investing in Digital Signage

-1. Improves Efficiency
+1. It Improves Efficiency

-2. Enhances the Customer Experience
+2. It Enhances Customer Experience

-3. Increases Revenue
+3. It Increases Revenue

 📊 Bank Digital Signage Impact Statistics

-- Annual printing cost savings: $40K-$60K for regional institutions (20-30 branches)
+- Annual printing costs fall $40K–$60K for regional banks with 20–30 branches

-- Cross-sell inquiry increase: 15-30% for promoted products
+- Cross-sell inquiries climb 15–30% for promoted products

-- Typical ROI timeline: 18-24 months for financial institutions
+- Average ROI achieved in 18–24 months

 How Banks Use Digital Signage in Different Areas